-Under certain circumstances, awards made through the Impact Fund may trigger state prevailing wage requirements under Minn.
+Under certain circumstances, awards of agency funds may trigger state prevailing wage requirements under Minn.
 Stat. § 116J.871.
 In broad terms, the statute applies to awards that meet the following conditions: (1) new housing construction (not rehabilitation); and (2) a single entity receives from Minnesota Housing \$200,000 or more of grant proceeds or \$500,000 of loan proceeds.
 The statute excludes new housing construction in which total financial assistance at a single project site is less than \$100,000.
-Administrators should refer to their Agreements.

-Please note the following statutory provisions that apply to this funding:
+Please note the following statutory provisions: